celinebrass/HashtagCapitalOne/README.md

 # HashtagCapitalOne

-Used Instagram API, Alchemy API for sentiment analysis, and D3 to display data Here is a link to the deployed app: http://hashtagcapitalone.elasticbeanstalk.com/
+Used Instagram API, Alchemy API for sentiment analysis, and D3 to display data.

 My solution: